Backtracking Bipolar Magnetic Regions to their emergence: Two groups and their implication in the tilt measurements: Results

 We compute the tilt angle $\gamma$ relative to the equator employing the usual definition of \citet{WS89}.
 In this, BMRs located in the northern hemisphere and exhibiting Hale–Joy orientations are assigned positive tilt values, and the tilt value is kept within $\pm90\degree$.
 To get better statistical measure, we also combine the data of two hemispheres, by reversing the sign of the tilts of southern hemisphere.

-Figure \ref{sfig:jlbelow}(a, c, e) shows the tilt distribution of the BMRs that fall into the ``non-emerging'' groups.
+Figure \ref{sfig:jlbelow}(a, c, e) shows the tilt distribution of the BMRs that fall into the ``discarded'' groups.
 Across all three phases of their evolution — $T_e$, $T_0$, and $T_m$ (the matured phase of BMR)— the fitted Gaussian mean stays essentially at $0\degree$, with no clear sign of systematic tilt.
+The anti-Hale BMRs are the significant contributors in this discarded group.
+They contribute approximately 26\%, 25\% and 20\% at $T_e$, $T_0$, and $T_m$ respectively.
+These numbers in the case of the emerging BMR group are: 23\%, 13\%, and 11\%, respectively.
+These anti-Hale (Joy) and Hale-Anti-Joy BMRs, both of which have negative tilts, hinder the development of the polar field, causing variations in the solar cycle and thus posing challenges in solar cycle prediction \citep{BK2023, KKS24, Dey25}.

-When we look at their Joy’s law behavior (Figure \ref{sfig:jlbelow}b, d, f), the picture becomes even clearer: at $T_e$ we see a scattered and even negative $\gamma_0$, which gradually shifts toward nearly $0\degree$ by $T_m$, but without any meaningful dependence on latitude.
+When we look at their Joy’s law behavior in Figure \ref{sfig:jlbelow}b, d, f, we observe again a distinct picture for the discarded BMRs.
+At $T_e$ we see a scattered and even negative $\gamma_0$, which gradually shifts toward nearly $0\degree$ by $T_m$, but without any meaningful dependence on latitude.
 In other words, their tilt evolution is completely inconsistent with the expected Joy’s law trend.

-This behaviour of the tilt angle of non-emerging BMRs provides an independent check that this group of BMRs are not genuine emerging BMRs.
+This behavior of the tilt angle of discarded BMRs provides an independent check that this group of BMRs are not genuine emerging BMRs.
 Therefore, we need to isolate this group from the whole data set of BMRs identified in our detection code.